elusivecodes/fQuery/README.md

 Clear a queue of each node.

 - `selector` is a query selector string, a *HTMLElement*, *NodeList*, *HTMLCollection*, [*QuerySet*](docs/QuerySet.md) or an array of nodes.
-- `options` is an object containing properties to define how the queue should be cleared.
+- `options` is an object containing options for how the queue should be cleared.
     - `queueName` is a string indicating the name of the queue to clear, and will default to "*null*".

 ```javascript